The Best Restaurants In Downtown Austin guide image

 As long as you’re okay with running into the occasional bachelor/bachelorette party kicking off their night—and maybe even joining in for a round of Ranch 616’s signature fire-in-the-hole shots—this is one of the best spots in the area for a very “Texas” meal.
 Grab a Patron Platter for the table, and try a sampling of half a dozen varieties of fried appetizers and semi-boneless quail bites, then order chicken fried steaks, ribeyes, Texas red snapper, and other Texas-y dishes from the entree menu.
 The portions are huge, so prepare to share.
 Then, sit back and listen to live music performances in the dining room most nights, or relax on the spacious patio overlooking a busy stretch of Downtown.

 Casino El Camino is essentially a dive bar that slings out excellent burgers, hot dogs, and wings.
 It’s dark in here—don’t be surprised if it takes your eyes a few minutes to adjust.
-You’ll probably spend that time waiting in line to order anyway because the “secret” that is Casino El Camino’s thick, char-grilled burgers is out.
-Whether you want to try one of the best burgers in Austin, or just hide out and sip on cold beer in the dark, there are plenty of reasons to visit Casino, including the small patio out that kind of feels like a tiny tropical resort, complete with saltillo tiled floors, fountains, and a vibrant Aztec mural on the wall.
+You’ll probably spend that time waiting in line to order anyway, because the “secret” that is Casino El Camino’s thick, char-grilled burgers is out.
+Whether you want to try one of the best burgers in Austin, or just hide out and sip on cold beer in the dark, there are plenty of reasons to visit Casino, including the small patio that kind of feels like a tiny tropical resort, complete with saltillo tiled floors, fountains, and a vibrant Aztec mural on the wall.
 It’s a pretty sharp contrast from the space inside, but a great escape from Sixth Street.

 Texas Chili Parlor is probably one of the only spots in town where you can sit back with a Mad Dog margarita (that’s as potent as it sounds) and order a plate of enchiladas covered with a giant scoop of Texas-style chili.
 This place has been simultaneously functioning as a dive bar and Tex-Mex eatery since the 1970s.
 Walking into Texas Chili Parlor feels almost like entering a cave—it’s chilly and dimly lit—and there are usually a handful of people sitting at the bar that look like they haven’t moved since the restaurant’s inception.

-In a city full of great Mexican food, La Condesa’s modern takes on classic dishes—combined with some of the best tortillas in Austin—make it one of our favorite spots to grab a meal downtown.
+In a city full of great Mexican food, La Condesa’s modern takes on classic dishes (combined with some of the best tortillas in Austin) make it one of our favorite spots to grab a meal Downtown.
 Snag a table on the cozy sidewalk patio when the weather is nice, and enjoy some half-priced drinks before a movie at Violet Crown Cinema next door.
 Or just stop in for some excellent tortas, tamales, tlacoyos, and huaraches.

-People often ask us where to get a good breakfast taco downtown, and it takes about a split second to answer: “Veracruz.”
-The migas taco here set the bar for all other migas tacos.
+People often ask us where to get a good breakfast taco Downtown, and it takes about a split second to answer: “Veracruz.”
+The migas taco sets the bar for all other migas tacos.
 Like Super Mario Bros.
 3 or the brisket at Franklin Barbecue, they’re best-in-class—a legend.
 What makes these migas tacos so much better than all the other ones out there?
 The ingredients (the tortilla chips are homemade), the execution, and the attention to detail, with chips that manage to stay crunchy while soaking up the flavors of the egg and pico.

 Head to Péché in the Warehouse District when you need somewhere cold and dark to escape, but you still want access to a bar.
 Grab a cocktail or some absinthe—Péché has one of the biggest selections in town—then saunter over to a corner of the always-full dining room and order some escargot and french onion soup.
 This is also one of our favorite spots in town for Happy Hour, with plenty of cocktails and menu items discounted heavily for a few hours every night, and all day Sunday and Monday.